holtgrewe/tracdox/trac-sphinx/source/Tutorial/JournalSet.rst

    :fragment: init

 Just adding sequences to the Journal Set does not automatically journal them to the global reference sequence of the set.
-One can explicitly trigger this process using the function :dox:`JournaledString#join join`.
+One can explicitly trigger this process using the function :dox:`JournaledSet#join join`.
 This function takes as parameters the Journal Set and the position of the contained Journaled String which is to be journaled to the reference sequence.
 Thus, the programmer is free in the decision which sequence has to be journaled and which not.
 Furthermore, we can use the :dox:`JoinConfig` object to specify the method that shall be used for the journaling process.